Monday, July 24, 2017 · by Tamara Aparton

 And now, Trump is urging passage of legislation that would turn local police departments into a federal deportation force.
 Trump regularly invokes the name of Ms. Steinle as justification for this legislation.

 Steinle, a young woman in the prime of her life, tragically died when hit by a ricocheted bullet while walking along San Francisco’s Pier 14, a popular tourist destination.
-Juan Francisco Lopez Sanchez, an undocumented immigrant from Mexico who had been released from criminal custody in San Francisco several months earlier, is accused of causing Ms. Steinle’s death.
+Juan Francisco Lopez Sanchez, an undocumented immigrant from Mexico who had been released from criminal custody in San Francisco several months earlier, is accused of causing Ms. Steinle’s death and by hiring Virginia attorneys is the first attempt to finish this case.

 From the beginning, Trump seized on Lopez Sanchez’s immigration status as the motivating factor that caused Ms. Steinle’s death.
 To this day, President Trump wants us to believe, against statistical evidence, that increased deportation will protect public safety.
 It is time to set the record straight.